sasakitoa/kafka-connect-random/Readme.md

 {KAFKA_HOME} is Kafka's home directory.

 This connector depends on Commons Lang([detail](https://commons.apache.org/proper/commons-lang/)).
-If you use Random String Generator, you should also add class path this library.
+If you use Random String Generator, you should also add classpath this library.

 ## Generators